oseiskar/glsl-bench/README.md

 # glsl-bench

-A simple Python framework for running GLSL demos and Monte Carlo image generation, e.g., raytracers.
+A simple Python and JavaScript (WebGL) framework for running GLSL demos and Monte Carlo image generation, e.g., raytracers.
 Similar to [Shadertoy](https://www.shadertoy.com/) in basic functionality but runs locally.